 Curriculum I commonly use for piano/theory includes, Hannon, easier Bach repertoire, Beethoven/Mozart/Chopin/etc,, The Jazz Piano book, Tonal Harmony, This is Your Brain on Music.
 Because of my extensive relationship with a wealth of texts, I never just rest on my laurels and will find the right material for you (even if that means printing or e-mailing pages from my own collection)

-I'm fairly laid back compared to many teachers, but as a forward thinking, well-rounded musician (music is my life) I will revel in pushing students to max out their potential, no matter what their experience level.
+I'm a forward thinking, well-rounded musician (music is my life) and I revel in pushing students to max-out their potential, no matter what their experience level happens to be.

 *** Studio Equipment ***

-High-end digital stage piano, midi keyboards, music software, guitars, sax, trumpet, snare drum, small studio set-up (microphone, interface, etc).
+High-end digital stage piano, midi keyboards, music software, guitars, small studio set-up (microphone, interface, etc).